 Strength-Both characters in this movie have great strength in the obstacles they have to pursue in order to find true happiness.

 If you’re looking for a romantic film to watch with your boyfriend/girlfriend, spouse, or pet these come highly recommended.
-I love being able to sit back and watch things go right when life can sometimes go wrong.
+The themes are heartwarming and uplifting.
+I love being able to sit back and watch things go right when life can sometimes go oh so wrong.
 What about you?
 What are your favorite romantic movies?
 I would love to know, leave me a comment.
 Who knows?
 I may be watching your favorite romantic movie next.